prometeo-cloud/prometeo-auth/readme.md

-# Prometeo Authentication Microservice
+# Prometeo Authentication Micro-service
-A transparent proxy authentication microservice for prometeo.
+A transparent proxy authentication micro-service for Prometeo.

-Built using Spring Boot and Jetty-Proxy with basic authentication.
+Built using Spring Boot and Jetty-Proxy.

+Support HTTP Basic Authentication.

+HTTP requests to the proxy should be done over a TLS connection to prevent a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 # Build
 ```